Bernard Gilpin: Reception

-His theological position was not in accord with any of the religious parties of his age.
-William Ewart Gladstone thought that the catholicity of the Anglican Church was better exemplified in his career than in those of more prominent ecclesiastics.
-In a letter addressed to me in 1888, Mr. Gladstone, whom I had asked in what sense he understood the existence of a spiritual continuity between the ancient Catholic Church and the existing Church of England, replied, In the Elizabethan interval, and before Anglicanism had a recognised existence as a form of thought, I should look for the spiritual continuity in men like Bernard Gilpin, as, before the Reformation, mainly in men like Colet.
+In 1888 Arthur Wollaston Hutton asked William Ewart Gladstone "in what sense he understood the existence of a spiritual continuity between the ancient Catholic Church and the existing Church of England" and received a letter in reply stating that before the Reformation and "before Anglicanism had a recognised existence as a form of thought" he should look for it mainly in men like John Colet and after that in men like Gilpin.
+Hutton mentioned this in his introduction to S. R. Maitland's 1899 Essays on the Reformation, adding:

 Although this hardly involves continuity in the sense in which the question was asked, the conjunction of these two names strikes me as particularly happy : for, while both of them were Catholic priests by ordination, neither of them could he described as Roman in their sympathies; indeed, it would be truer to say of both that their tone of mind, as ecclesiastics and as educationists, was more what would now he reckoned as Anglican.